jstiefel/jstiefel/README.md

 <details>
   <summary><b>GUI development using Qt and Qml</b></summary>
   <br />
   While not primarily a user interface designer, I find pleasure in crafting GUIs from time to time.
 Over time, I've designed and developed numerous interfaces for tasks ranging from data collection and visualization to device control.
 My preferred toolkit for this endeavor is Qt and Qml, enabling me to efficiently separate design from backend functionality.
-In one notable instance showcased below, I leveraged Snappy Ubuntu Core to release the entire software package as a snap for seamless deployment on embedded systems.
+In one notable instance showcased below, I leveraged Snappy Ubuntu Core to release the entire software package as a snap for deployment on embedded systems.
   <br />
   <br />
   <a href="#"><img src="assets/qtqml.jpg" width="600" /></a>